Understanding Sex Discrimination In The Workplace

 Sex discrimination is an employer’s unfair treatment of an employee or applicant based solely on the individual’s sex, gender identity, or sexual orientation as it relates to hiring, benefits, leave, terminations, or promotions.
 Luckily, there are both state and federal laws in place that protect victims of this type of employment discrimination, and a New Jersey sex discrimination lawyer can help you understand your rights and options.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including sex discrimination.
+From our offices in Red Bank, NJ, Marlton, NJ and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including sex discrimination.
 Our attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Protections Under The New Jersey Law Against Discrimination (NJLAD)